Taiwan urges no panic buying as new COVID-19 rules kick off - Up News Info

 (Global vaccination tracker: https://graphics.reuters.com/world-coronavirus-tracker-and-maps/vaccination-rollout-and-access/)

-(Reporting by Ben Blanchard; Additional reporting by Ann Wang; Editing by Clarence Fernandez)
+(Reporting by Ben Blanchard; Additional reporting by Ann Wang; Editing by Clarence Fernandez and Jacqueline Wong)